shoeffner/mthesis/src/models_and_methods.md

 This way everyone can inspect it, reproduce the results of this thesis and extend \Gaze{}, criticize it, modify it, or built upon it.
-These are the reasons why publishing the source code and software alongside scientific contributions is very crucial in science [@SCM].
+These are the reasons why publishing the source code and software alongside scientific contributions is very crucial in science [@Barnes2010].
 To make it easy to do anything of the above with \Gaze{}, it tries to follow many good practices and provides a thorough documentation (@sec:why-free-and-open-source-software).